nukkonyan/SMStats/README.md

 ``Currently being re-built from scratch with a huge optimization.
 (All-in-one and Updater support.)
 At the moment in early development stages.``

-# Note: plugin is not finished, don't come over to complain about plugin not working.
+# Note: plugin is currently not finished, don't come over to complain about plugin not working.
 Not my fault you install without thinking.

 # Regarding Issues
 You may discuss issues (crashes, errors, etc) within the [Discussions](https://github.com/Teamkiller324/Xstats/discussions)